jbrucker/guessing-game/README.md

 This is a simple guessing game with a form-based graphical user-interface using JavaFX.
 JavaFX is a set of classes and tools for creating graphical applications.
-The JavaFX classes are included in the Java API and Java Development Kit.
+JavaFX is included in the Java API and Java Development Kit.
 There is a separate visual editor named *SceneBuilder* for creating the user interface.
 See below for how to get SceneBuilder.

+JavaFX defines the UI as a FXML file (a kind of XML) that describes what components are in the UI and how to lay them out.
+You use SceneBuilder to design the UI, and SceneBuilder creates the FXML file.
+The FXML also has a reference to a *Controller* class that handles events from UI components.
+Putting the UI definition in an FXML file (instead of Java code) is similar to the way Android and .Net applications define user interfaces.

 ## Overview of GUI App Design